isomerpages/mlaw-pdo/_criminal-defence-aid/Common Questions.md

 #### What happens if I am unable to pay the contribution amount?

 Please call **1800-225-5529** if you cannot meet the payment deadline and need more time to pay.
+*"Airtime charges may apply to calls made from mobile phones to ‘1800’ local toll-free numbers"*

 You may also request for a waiver, reduction of contribution amount or to pay in instalments.
 This request is however, assessed on a case-by-case basis.